 How to meditate

-I was taught a mindfulness-based meditation technique.
-You pay attention to thought that comes up, acknowledge it and let it go.
+In a mindfulness-based meditation you pay attention to thought that comes up, acknowledge it and let it go.
 Repeat.
+Similar to watching a cloud pass & go.
 It isn’t about not thinking.
 It’s about having an awareness of your thoughts, both immediate and subconscious ones that may arise.
-In the process you realise what is on your mind.
+In the process you gain a greater self awareness.

 You keep letting your thoughts come and go.
-Then something amazing happened.
+Then something amazing eventually happens when you reach the depths of meditation.
 There were no thoughts coming and going, it was just me.
-My base consciousness.
-My pure awareness.
+My base awareness or spirit.
 In some different realm.
-I wasn’t asleep, I wasn’t exactly in a waking state.
+I wasn’t asleep, I wasn’t awake.
 I wasn’t embodied as Kevin an Australian working in tech.

-It felt like the true meaning of spending time with yourself.
+It feels like just being, being with your true self, your essence & the Source of life.
 Your true self.
 Sometimes I would be in some place that felt a bit like space.
 Everything was dark except in the between my eyes I would see a disk of pure white light.
 Sometimes it would move towards me, then absorb in to me.
 Sometimes I would have rings of light emanating towards it.
 As if I was exchanging energy with the universe.
 Other times I’ve seen earth from the perspective of space.
 With that tiny blue marble slowly spinning.
 It is so incredibly surreal and stunningly beautiful.